Festival Submission Information

-In round one of Festival evaluations, our Festival Screening Subcommittee only reads 20 pages of each script–this year we’re giving you the opportunity to choose the 20 pages that you feel best showcases your work.
+In round one of Festival evaluations, our Festival Screening Subcommittee only reads 20 pages of each script–writers are given the opportunity to choose the 20 pages that they feel best showcases your work.
 These excerpts must:

 - Include the introductory pages required in the full script before your selected 20 pages, adhering to the guidelines above.

 - Be directly pulled from the script without any alterations.
 Please do not splice together different sections or reformat in any way.

 - In the application, you will have an opportunity to provide a 50 word introduction to the cut for the subcommittee.
 Use this wisely!

 - We recommend that you submit the first 20 pages of your script **unless you have a show that is not structured like a traditional book musical.**

 Submissions that do not adhere to these script guidelines will be subject to immediate rejection.